 - Towel Hammer Curl

-It’s important to vary your workouts and use a variety of exercises to target different muscle groups.
+It’s important to vary your workouts and use various exercises to target different muscle groups.
 This will help you build overall strength and muscle mass.

 Building biceps at home is possible without any equipment.
-You can use basic bodyweight exercises to target your biceps and help build strength.
+Basic bodyweight exercises can target your biceps and help build strength.

 With a consistent workout routine that incorporates these exercises, you can build strong, toned biceps in the comfort of your own home.